CH-Earth/pbhmCourse_student/0_prerequisites/jupyter/README.md

 > [!CAUTION]
 > Only after accepting the Terms of Use (TOU), you can login to TALC's Jupyter enviornment using your UC username and password.

+> [!NOTE]
+> Please be mindful that Assignment #3 Jupyter Notebooks may ask you to choose an appropriate kernel upon launching.
+Please choose the relavant Kernel if such a prompt shows up.